airsee/password-checker/README.md

 ## How to run it

-Make sure you have Python installed, then just run: python password-checker.py
+Make sure you have Python installed, then run it one of two ways:

+**Interactive mode:**
+python password-checker.py

+**Command-line mode:**
+python password-checker.py yourpassword